Frequently Asked Questions

 - Reflects the need for a combination and sequence of special interdisciplinary or generic care, treatment or other services which are of lifelong or extended duration and are individually planned and coordinated; and

-- Developmental disability includes but is not limited to severe disabilities attributable to mental retardation, autism, cerebral palsy, epilepsy, spina bifida and other neurological impairments where the above criteria are met.
+- Developmental disabilities include but are not limited to severe disabilities attributable to autism, cerebral palsy, epilepsy, spina bifida and other neurological impairments where the above criteria are met.

 Q. How does a person become eligible for services?